MerrimanLab/selectionTools/README.md

 =========================
 Pipeline to take VCF through to Selection Analysis.

-the branch selectionTools 1.1 is being used for further development
+the branch selectionTools1.1-dev is being used for further development

 Software Prerequisites
 ---------------------